Rock Chalk Ball: Saturday, April 27

 Going once, twice, sold!
 Taking Bids Benefit Auctions (TBBA) is based in Kansas City and is leading the industry with record-smashing methods to raise money for nonprofits.
 TBBA believes in making our community a better place one auction at a time.

 Education is important to owner and head auctioneer Trisha Brauer.
 She holds a bachelor’s degree and an MBA.
 She completed her auction training at World Wide College of Auctioneering and is an active member of the National Auctioneers Association (NAA) as well as the state associations for Iowa, Kansas, Colorado and Missouri.

 Trisha also holds the designation of Benefit Auctioneer Specialist (BAS).
 This designation is awarded and recognized by the National Auctioneers Association and represents specific education and training in conducting benefit auctions.
 This designation has been awarded to only 3% of the nation’s auctioneers.
 She has also completed her Certified Auctioneer Institute (CAI) designation, a three-year program that is the highest designation recognized by the NAA.
 In addition to helping nonprofits hold record breaking events, she is a professional trainer for the NAA and teaches auctioneers across the country the art of benefit auctions.
 She also sells real estate in the Kansas City metro area.

-In keeping with the Alumni Association’s mission to strengthen KU, proceeds from the 2017 Rock Chalk Ball will be used to enhance and expand outstanding alumni programs that unite Jayhawks, provide networking opportunities, and engage alumni in student recruitment and other advocacy on behalf of KU.
+In keeping with the Alumni Association’s mission to strengthen KU, all proceeds from the 2019 Rock Chalk Ball will support alumni and student programs, including the Jayhawk Career Network.

 For more information, contact Kelsey Hill at 785.864.9781 or email@example.com.